ttanduong/FindMaxSubArray/README.md

 * So find the maximum subarrays of A[low..mid] and A[mid+1..high] recursively.

-* Find the maximum subarray that cross the midpoint
+* Find the maximum subarray that cross the midpoint.

 * Take a subarray with the largest sum of three.